 If what you have found is black (or pinkish-brown on younger ones) and:

-- Growing on an Ash, Beech or other tree (above the ground)
+- Growing on an ash tree (above the ground)

 - When cut in half shows concentric circles

 it is probably a type of fungus – a Cramp Ball or King Alfred’s Cake – do not eat!

 A 2018 news web site headline Rare TRUFFLES are growing near an Exeter supermarket grabbed my attention, however, a very quick glance at the photo told me they had got it very wrong.
 Fairly common inedible fungus found near an Exeter Supermarket or Rare TRUFFLES are NOT growing near an Exeter supermarket would have been more accurate.

 The finder told the paper “Quite frankly, when I saw it I knew what it was straight away,” she explained and “When I told friends, no one seemed to believe me!
 I broke off a piece to show them.”

 They were actually rather dry Dead Man’s Fingers which are usually found on beech stumps or pieces of wood that are partially buried in the soil.
 Below is a better photo of some fresher ones.

 Botanically, there are four main categories of plant bulb, one being a tuber.
 A potato is one example of a tuber.
 The below is a Cyclamen tuber.

 We produce several newsletters per year with truffle news, events, goods, services and offers.